suatatan/the_eye_challenge/README.md

 * It must be implemented in Python with Django.

 ---------------------------------------

-QUESTION: According to Gisela's email  *The client’s stack is Django, Django REST Framework*.
+QUESTION A: According to Gisela's email  *The client’s stack is Django, Django REST Framework*.
 Do we prefer Django or Django REST API?
 If we prefer Django REST API, As I understand for query operations we just provide an API interface rather than HTML templates and forms.
 Is that true?

+QUESTION B: In the same e-mail, Giseala mentioned DB as Postgres however I cannot see it in README.md (in your Github gist) Should I use Postgres or embededd SQLite in Django for this challenge.

-QUESTION: I understand that my task just defining the Django Models(including relations) and setting some test data according to the requirements you defined.
+QUESTION C: I understand that my task just defining the Django Models(including relations) and setting some test data according to the requirements you defined.
 Is that true?

 ---------------------------------------

 * Share a public github repository when you are done.